openhwgroup/programs/verif/Common/CORE-V_Verification_Strategy/source/cv32_env.rst

 Core Testbench
 --------------

-The “core” testbench, shown in , on page , is essentially the RI5CY testbench with some slight modifications.
+The “core” testbench, is essentially the RI5CY testbench (shown in Illustration 1 of :ref:`PULP-Platform Simulation Verification`) with some slight modifications.
 It is named after the directory is it located in.
 This testbench has the ability to run the directed, self-checking RISC-V Compliance and XPULP test programs (mostly written in Assembler) used by RISC-V and will be used to update the RISC-V Compliance and add XPULP Compliance testing for the CV32E40P.
 These tests are the foundation of the `Base Instruction Set <https://github.com/openhwgroup/core-v-docs/tree/master/verif/CV32E40P/VerificationPlan/base_instruction_set>`__ and `XPULP Instruction
 Extensions <https://github.com/openhwgroup/core-v-docs/tree/master/verif/CV32E40P/VerificationPlan/xpulp_instruction_extensions>`__
 captured in the CV32E40P verification plan.

-The testbench has been (or will be) modified in the following ways:
+The testbench has been modified in the following ways:

 1. Fix several Lint errors (Metrics dsim strictly enforces the IEEE-1800 type-checking rules).